-- The heat exchanger / flue boxes should be totally cleaned out for ashes, bypass channel and valve must be cleaned. - Check that the gasket in the doors to the combustion room are OK - Clean the side walls in the combustion room - Check and clean the burner tube for slag (in the area close to the auger) - Check and clean the perforations in the side of the burner tube - If a draft stabiliser is fitted, check it for "free" movement and clean it if necessary.
+- The heat exchanger / flue boxes should be totally cleaned out for ashes, bypass channel and valve must be cleaned. - Check that the gasket in the fuel valve is intact (is tight) - Check that the gasket in the doors to the combustion room are OK - Clean the side walls in the combustion room - Check and clean the burner tube for slag ( in the area close to the auger) - Check and clean the perforations in the side of the burner tube - If a draft stabiliser is fitted, check it for "free" movement and clean it if necessary.